manticoresoftware/manticoresearch/manual/Node_info_and_management/Table_settings_and_status/SHOW_TABLE_INDEXES.md

 # SHOW TABLE INDEXES

 <!-- example SHOW TABLE INDEXES -->
 The `SHOW TABLE INDEXES` SQL statement displays the secondary indexes available for a specified table, along with their properties.
+[Secondary indexes](../../Server_settings/Searchd.md#secondary_indexes) improve query performance by creating additional data structures that speed up searches on specific columns.

 The syntax is: